This policy is based on and complies with DENI Circular 2007/1 on Acceptable Use of the Internet and Digital Technologies in Schools

 4. Health and Safety

-Finaghy Primary School has attempted, so far as is possible, to ensure a safe working environment for pupils and teachers using U.I.C.T. resources, both in classrooms and in the resource areas, which has been designed in accordance with health and safety guidelines.
-Pupils are supervised at all times when Interactive Whiteboards and Digital Projectors are being used
+Finaghy Primary School has attempted, so far as is possible, to ensure a safe working environment for pupils and teachers using ICT resources, both in classrooms and in the resource areas, which have been designed in accordance with health and safety guidelines.
+Pupils are supervised when Interactive Whiteboards and Digital Projectors are being used.

-Instances of cyber bullying of pupils or staff will be regarded as very serious offences and dealt with according to the school’s discipline policy and child protection procedures.
+Instances of cyber bullying of pupils or staff are dealt with according to the school’s discipline policy and child protection procedures.

 Pupils are aware that any misuse of mobile phones/websites/email should be reported to a member of staff immediately.